jonathanulco/laurakalbag-dot-com/content/posts/labels-in-input-fields-arent-such-a-good-idea.md

 Example:

-{{< figure class="size-full wp-image-422 alignleft" title="a form field where the label is shown inside the text input field" alt="a form field where the label is shown inside the text input field" src="/images/2011/05/Screen-shot-2011-05-27-at-16.48.49.png" width="226" height="54" >}}
+{{< imgsrcset command="Resize" class="size-full wp-image-422 alignleft" title="a form field where the label is shown inside the text input field" alt="a form field where the label is shown inside the text input field" original="/images/2011/05/Screen-shot-2011-05-27-at-16.48.49.png" >}}

 ## There might be some pros